CoLRev-Environment/colrev/docs/source/resources/quality_model/name_particles.rst

 name_particles
 ============================

-Name particles should be formatted correctly.
+Name particles should be formatted correctly and protected.

 **Problematic value**